 OGCE training (30 hours) provides the necessary theory in the OG approach and lesson plan, as well as a grounding in 'science of reading' and structured literacy.
 The practical tools and strategies to teach an OG lesson in small groups and/or in the general classroom setting are also included.

-Topics in the Classroom Educator training include: Reading Acquisition (Phonological Awareness, Phonics, Vocabulary, Fluency, Comprehension); Structure of the English Language (intro to linguistics); OG approach and lesson plan.
+Topics in the CE training include: Reading Acquisition (Phonological Awareness, Phonics, Vocabulary, Fluency, Comprehension); Structure of the English Language (intro to linguistics); OG approach and lesson plan.

-A 'Supervised Practicum' is an optional part of the OGCE experience and a mandatory part of the application to the Academy at this level.
+A 'Supervised Practicum' is available if you are interested in applying to the OGA at this level.
 The Practicum is 50 hours of supervised teaching, with a total of five submitted observations.
 This involves in-depth review, with feedback, of lesson plans, teaching strategy, and mentoring.
-It is arranged, at an additional fee, subsequent to the successful completion of the coursework.
+It is arranged, at an additional fee, subsequent to the successful completion of the course.

 The OGCE level does not prepare trainees for teaching in special education or remedial settings (ex: Tier 2 and above: student with dyslexia or learning disabilities in 1:1 or small groups).